Career and employability advice

 London Met’s Student Enterprise programme offers a range of help, support, advice and events for those interested in going into business for themselves, or simply learning more about the process of starting a successful business.
 If you’re a current London Met student or have graduated in the last 5 years, you have the opportunity to discuss your ideas with an experienced business adviser.
 You can also access funding advice and attend workshops and talks designed to equip you with the knowledge and inspiration to take your ideas to the next level.
 Find out more about the range of support on offer by visiting the Student Enterprise webpage.

 Care leavers are welcome to use the Careers & Employability Service during their time at London Met and for up to three years after graduation.
-We are looking forward to working with you!
+We are looking forward to working with you.

 In addition to our regular services, we provide the following unique services for care leavers;